-- 5.4 Proposals to provide affordable housing which is covenanted for occupation by local workers in the cultural and educational institutions, and under which the local workers will only keep their affordable home subject to continuing working in the cultural and educational institutions, are encouraged.
+- 5.4 Proposals to provide affordable housing which is covenanted for occupation by local workers in the cultural and educational institutions, and under which the local workers will only keep their affordable home subject to continuing working in the cultural and educational institutions, and under which the local workers will only keep their affordable home subject to continuing working in the cultural and educational institutions, and under which the local workers will only keep their affordable home subject to continuing working in the cultural and educational institutions, are encouraged.
 Special requirements for the Hyde Park Barracks land are set out in KBR14. - Sub-objective 5.2 Encourage the restoration of period and other residential buildings to their original size and configuration where this will increase the number of units